 There were no doubles or stuntmen.
 We played every scene, whether it was outdoors in the winter riding river currents on an actual ice floe until Mr. Griffith was satisfied with the scene, or playing the victim of a brutal beating and ending up with welts and bruises.
 Total dedication was expected; we were driven to perform perfectly, totally—for five dollars a day.

-In late 1916—while World War I was raging in France—Mr. Griffith went to London to show his new films, The Birth of a Nation and Intolerance, at the famous Drury Lane Theatre, which had never before shown a motion picture in its long history.
+In late 1916—while World War I was raging in France—Mr. Griffith went to London to show two of his films at the famous Drury Lane Theatre, which had never before shown a motion picture in its long history.

 While there, he was invited to 10 Downing Street by the Prime Minister, Lloyd George.
 England and France wanted Mr. Griffith to produce a war film that would help the Allies’ cause.

 As a result, Mr. Griffith sent for Dorothy, actor Bobby Harron, cameraman Billy Bitzer and me.
 After seven months in England and France, we came back with 86,000 feet of film, which became five movies including Hearts of the World.
 Mother, of course, would not let us go without her.

 The film was shot in range of long-distance guns, and shells and shrapnel fell close by.
 We were working where even nurses were not allowed to go.
 We shot scenes in complete secrecy and tried to block out the horror around us—exploding shells, men wounded and lying in mud.

 Mother drove with us to the location each day, passing burned-out homes, scorched fields and destroyed orchards, it was a frightening experience for all of us, and it took its toll.